 The ship can be rented for meetings and dinner parties for up to 12 people.
 It can also be relocated to a preferred spot (prices on request).
 If you’re looking for a really unique cabin rental in Rotterdam, this would be very hard to beat.

 The large kitchen has Miele appliances (dishwasher, fridge-freezer, oven, induction cooking), and a Nespresso coffee machine.
 Beds have Emma mattresses and anti-allergic quilts and pillows by Auping.
 Bath and bed linens, firewood, Nespresso cups, tea, basic household supply and delicious LA: BRUKET soaps are provided.

-The ship is currently based in De Rotterdamse Admiraliteit marina from October 10, 2019 and returns to Sweden in the Spring of 2020.
+The ship is currently based in De Rotterdamse Admiraliteit marina.

 Defined as much by it’s modern identity as its location close to the North sea and the home of Europe’s largest port, the city lies at the confluence of both legs of the Maas Rivers, with water delineating the layout, the culture, and the way the city hums along.
 From canals and river banks, to the bridges and lakes, Rotterdam is a contemporary capital that swims with the times while holding onto its seafaring past.

 Although largely wiped out in the war, Rotterdam rose from the ashes with a strength of purpose and innovative spirit, launching an exciting renaissance in urban design and modern innovation and architectural investment.